Zylto11/Zylto11/README.md

 ## 👋 Hi, I'm Zylto!

-I am a half-Korean robotics student who enjoys coding in Python and C#.
-Cheers!
+I am a half-Korean robotics student who enjoys coding in Python and C#!
 Feel free to reach out via my contacts below for any questions regarding me or my projects!